Last updated September 18, 2023

 Oh, the Places You Can Play!

-- 1. For a couple, family or small group who want to go on a trip and play pickleball.
+- Intimate vacations for a couple, family or small group who want to go on a trip and play pickleball.

-- 2. For a group of friends who want to go on a trip, play pickleball, receive instruction, do drills and round robins.
+- Group vacations for friends who want to go on a trip, play pickleball, receive instruction, do drills and round robins.
 “These trips will also incorporate choices for wellness, spa, massage, hikes, running routes, restaurants, excursions and more,” he says.

-- 3. For corporate groups who want a retreat for executive board meetings, team building, sales meetings or incentive travel.
+- Corporate groups who want a retreat for executive board meetings, team building, sales meetings or incentive travel.
 These trips may include a motivational speaker and business coach, plus mindset, meditation, yoga and optimization sessions.

-“Our goal at Picklewell is to not only provide the very best pickleball vacations, but to offer clinics, team-building, instruction and the activities and experiences that surround pickleball such as wonderful dining, spa treatments, the best beaches so that Vacayou clients can truly have a transformative experience,” he says, adding that experiences are what today’s travelers are looking for.
+“Our goal is to not only provide the very best pickleball vacations, but to offer clinics, team-building, instruction and the activities and experiences that surround pickleball such as wonderful dining, spa treatments, the best beaches so that our clients can truly have a transformative experience,” he says, adding that experiences are what today’s travelers are looking for.

 “Travelers want to hike, learn to surf, find local artists, take a tour of the food market.
 Pickleball is perfect because you can get in four to seven games in the morning, get great exercise and then do another activity… or day-drink by the pool!”